-transport\stream\id: This is a 16-bit field which serves as a label identifying the transport stream which contains the service, event or mosaic described by the cell.
+transport\stream\id: This is a 16-bit field which serves as a label identifying the TS which contains the service, event or mosaic described by the cell.

-service\id: This is a 16-bit field which identifies a service within a transport stream.
+service\id: This is a 16-bit field which identifies a service within a TS.
 The service\id is the same as the program\number in the corresponding program\map\section.